 Back to Education Allowance - Second Level

-Find out if you're entitled to attend a second-level course under the BTEA
+Find out if you're entitled to attend a second-level course with the Back to Education Allowance (BTEA)

-Have you ever thought about returning to second-level edication after leaving school early the first time around?
+Have you ever thought about returning to second-level education after leaving school early the first time around?
+The Back to Education Allowance at second level gives those who left school early a chance to gain a qualification.

 If you're over 21 and either unemployed, parenting alone, or you have a disability, and you receive certain payments from the Department of Social Protection, then you could be eligible for the Back to Education Allowance (BTEA).